octo-technology-downunder/aws-labs-ec2/README.md

 * Select `Instances` on the left, then click `Launch Instance`
 * Choose your AMI (e.g. free tier Amazon Linux), then choose your instance size (e.g. `t2.micro`)
 * In one of the next pages you will be able to edit Tags.
 Add a tag with key `Name` and value `foundation-labs-ec2-<your_name>`
 * Just before you launch an instance, you will be asked to choose a key pair.
 These are credentials to access the instance in the future.
-Choose to create a new one and give it a name `foundation-labs-kp-<your_name>`.
+Choose to create a new one and give it a name `foundation-labs-kp-<your_name>.pem`.
 Download a credentials file in the same popup window

 Awesome!
 You've gone through the steps and created a EC2 instance!<br>
 Now you can see it in the instances list:<br>